Inventory Carrying Cost: Calculator, Formula & Reduction Tips

 Inventory Carrying Cost (%) = 39%

-How To Reduce Your Inventory Carrying Cost
+How to Reduce Your Inventory Carrying Cost

 There are several reasons your holding costs may be high: